Meet YOLO26: next-gen vision AI.

 A clear downtrend over 3+ weeks is your early signal to investigate.

-Two cheap drift signals you should plot weekly — both are also useful for upstream anomaly detection:
+Two cheap drift signals to compute yourself — log endpoint responses, then post-process weekly.
+Both are also useful for upstream anomaly detection:

 1. Confidence histogram — production model confidences for the current week.
 Compare to the histogram from deployment week.
 If it shifts left, the input domain has drifted.